Undergraduate Study

 The Major

 The English major provides a foundation in reading, writing, research, critical theory, and critical thinking relevant to a vast variety of fields, including journalism, publishing, authoring fiction and non-fiction, the arts and sciences, law, business, and medicine.
-The department welcomes students with double majors outside of English as well as students seeking dual degrees.
+The department welcomes students who seek double majors.

 Students who major in English develop their own programs of study in consultation with their major advisors.
 Some focus on a particular historical period or literary genre, or combine sustained work in creative writing with the study of literature.
 Others pursue interests in such areas as women’s literature, regional literature, literature and the visual arts, or critical theory.